 What is the difference between a CV and a resume?

 In the U.S., the most notable difference between a resume and a CV is their formats.
 A CV provides a thorough picture of a job applicant’s capabilities and can be any length necessary to convey a job seeker’s qualifications.
-And while a resume might be shaped in one of three formats, a CV does not have a standard format.
+And while a resume might use one of three formats, a CV does not have a standard format.

 On the other hand, a resume in the U.S. is a one- or two-page summary of critical facts about a job seeker’s qualifications.
-A critical resume and CV difference is that a resume focuses on work experiences, relevant skills and one’s educational background, while a CV often contains several other sections necessary for the job.
+A crucial difference between a resume and a CV is that a resume focuses on work experiences, relevant skills, and educational background.
+In contrast, a CV often contains several other sections necessary for the job.

 Is a CV the same as a resume?

-No. Job seekers often confuse CVs and resumes because they are both vital documents in a job seeker’s quest for the perfect job.
-They both summarize a candidate’s work qualifications, including job history, skills and education.
+No. Job seekers often confuse CVs and resumes because they are vital documents for the perfect job.
+They summarize a candidate’s work qualifications, including job history, skills and education.
 But they have specific differences.

 International CV and resume difference

-In the U.K. and some countries in Europe and Asia, “CV” is synonymous with “resume,” and they are the standard document for all job applications in those countries.
+In the U.K. and some countries in Europe and Asia, “CV” is synonymous with “resume,” it is the standard document for all job applications.

 What is a CV?